 Another important facet of transportation is the impact of transportation projects on the environment.
 The prevalence of environmental assets across the Island heightens the need to plan projects to avoid or minimize environmental impacts, and to devise proactive mitigation strategies to compensate properly for needed improvements with unavoidable impacts.
 As individual projects are developed, they are subjected to the required environmental planning process scrutiny, complying with both federal and Commonwealth laws and regulations.
-Puerto Rico has in place its local environmental Policy Act (NEPA) requirements for environmental assessment of qualifying projects, creates a framework for minimizing environmental harm.
+Puerto Rico has in place its local environmental impact review process that, in tandem with National Environmental Policy Act (NEPA) requirements for environmental assessment of qualifying projects, creates a framework for minimizing environmental harm.